-There are secure bicycle sheds to the north of the Library, to the west of Cripps Court, and to the north of Ann's Court by the Ramsay Murray Gate.
+There are secure bicycle sheds to the north of the old library, to the west of Cripps Court, and to the north of Ann's Court by the Ramsay Murray Gate.
 Entry is via your room key.
 It is most important that you close the gates behind you.
+Please note that during the 2021-22 academic year, cycle parking in the old library cycle shed will be reduced due to the project to convert the building into new College facilities.

 The College cannot accept responsibility for the loss, damage or unauthorised use of bicycles stored in the bicycle sheds, and you are strongly advised always to lock your bicycle or moped when it is left unattended, and also to keep an accurate description of it, including the frame number.
-Special cycle storage is available, arranged through the Porters' Lodge; charges can be found in Appendix
+Special cycle storage is available, arranged through the Porters' Lodge; charges can be found in Appendix E.

-Bicycles must not be brought into rooms, corridors, staircases or flats and should not be left at any time on the College premises except in the bicycle sheds, or in the racks in front of Old Court, and especially not left leaning against the walls of the College nor kept in College residential buildings.
+Bicycles must not be brought into rooms, corridors, staircases or flats and should not be left at any time on the College premises except in the bicycle sheds, or in the racks either in front of Old Court or adjacent to the Quarry Whitehouse Auditorium, and especially not left leaning against College walls or railings nor kept in College residential buildings.
 They may not under any circumstances be ridden on the College paths or taken into the College Courts.
 Students are asked to leave bicycles in an orderly manner in the bicycle sheds.
-Please also respect the Fellows' cycle spaces.
+Cycle spaces reserved for Fellows must also be respected.

 The narrow streets of central Cambridge present considerable problems and dangers for cyclists.
 Every year there are serious or fatal accidents involving cyclists in the City.
 You are strongly advised to purchase a suitable helmet and to wear it whenever you use a bicycle.
 Cyclists should also ensure that they comply with all the relevant legal requirements; brakes and lights should be in good working order.
 The Police regularly fine students caught without lights.
-The practice of cyclists ignoring red traffic lights, particularly at the Silver Street/Queens Road junction, is both dangerous and likely to attract the attention of the Police.
+The practice of cyclists ignoring red traffic lights, particularly at the Sidgwick Avenue/Queens Road junction, is both dangerous and likely to attract the attention of the Police.
 At all times you should cycle defensively, paying close attention to other road users and pedestrians.
-Information about cycle safety can be found on the College website: www.sel.cam.ac.uk/life-selwyn/information-students/.

-9.4 Cycle Helmet and Light Subsidy
+10.4 Cycle Helmet and Light Subsidy